 Kahana Bay Beach Park – Watch out for Dinosaurs!
 While we have never seen one, we are sure they are around, they simply must be.
 This Lost beach is set between two mountain ranges and is straight out of Jurrasic Park.

-Kawela Bay – Right next door to the famous Turtle Bay, Kawela is more beautiful, picturesque and the vista is not spoiled by a giant hotel.
+Kawela Bay – Right next door to the famous Turtle Bay, Kawela is more beautiful and picturesque and the vista is not spoiled by a giant hotel.

 Waimea Valley Beach – One of North Shores’ many wild and remote beaches.
 Waimea Valley beach has the remote lost feel about it but has plenty of amenities and is even lifeguarded, meaning when the BIG north shore swells kick up, the flag system will let you know if the water is unsafe.